keegoid/middleman-html5-foundation/README.md

 #### git push

-From my Linux workstation:
+Commit changes:
-`git commit -am 'updated README'`
+`git commit -am 'update README'`

-and push my changes to GitHub:
+Push changes to origin (GitHub):
 `git push origin master` or `git push origin branch-name`

 If you set the default push method for git to **matching** with:
 `git config --global push.default matching`

-Then you can simply use `git push` from your current branch whether master or some other branch.
+Then you can simply use `git push` from your current branch.

+For `git push` to work from your new branch, set the upstream with:
+`git branch --set-upstream-to=origin/<branch> <branch>`

 #### git pull